dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/development-time-iis-support.md

 ![Windows Features showing Internet Information Services check box checked as a black square (not a checkmark) indicating that some of the IIS features are enabled](development-time-iis-support/_static/enable_iis.png)

-If the IIS installation requires a restart, restart the system.
+The IIS installation may require a system restart.

 ## Configure IIS